 Therefore, the Neteru were embodied by anthropomorphic (human formed) pictures.

 To say that Hethor, who symbolised the goddess principle, could not be embodied is to deny the whole ancient Egyptian system, in which the Neteru were personified beings as well as psychological states and natural forces.

 Perhaps a better example of an ancient name of God is the Hebrew word Elohim.
 The original Hebrews were arguably Asiatic Black people therefore when they spoke of Elohim they spoke of a Black concept.

 Yet Elohim is plural, and as it says in the Bible, “So God [Elohim] created man [Adam] in his own image, in the image of God created he him; male and female created he them” (Genesis 1: 27).
 If Elohim is male and female, what is the female version of God?
 It is Goddess.

-Again, I say all this not for the black man to suddenly start idolising the black woman, worshiping the very ground she walks on, I simply seek for the Gods to change their perspective.
+Again, I say all this not for the Black man to suddenly start idolising the Black woman, worshipping the very ground she walks on, I simply seek for the Gods to change their perspective.

-When we start to genuinely see the quirks, mannerisms, subtleties and ways of the black woman not as internally attention seeking but as unconsciously sexy; and genuinely acknowledges the black woman herself as the most beautiful being in all creation, then she can become to us a living Goddess in our own lives.
+When we start to genuinely see the quirks, mannerisms, subtleties, and ways of the Black woman not as internally attention seeking but as unconsciously sexy; and genuinely acknowledge the Black woman herself as the most beautiful being in all creation, then she can become to us a living Goddess in our own lives.

-Again, I am not saying he should worship her, which is a deception many black men fall into – from worshiping her for her beauty and sex appeal to hating her for her stubbornness, viciousness and attitude – but that as he honours her as a Goddess she will become more and more a manifestation of godhood.
+Again, I am not saying he should worship her, which is a deception many Black men fall into – from worshipping her for her beauty and sex appeal to hating her for her stubbornness, viciousness, and attitude – but that as he honours her as a Goddess she will become more and more a manifestation of godhood.